Areas of practice

 - Solution Focused Therapy

 Counselling practice website:www.drci.ca

 I am a professional Registered Clinical Counsellor with a Master of Arts in Counselling Psychology.
-I provide individual and couples counselling.
-I have been a counsellor for ten years.
+I provide individual counselling only.
+I have been a counsellor for over ten years.

 As I see it, my job is to work with your better self.
 Whatever your issue, I assume that you have many resources—intelligence, conviction, determination, as examples--but that these resources are not being fully utilized.
 I provide a safe space for you to talk about what you’re going through to help you positively shift the way you feel and think about yourself and the world.
 From there, I will help you set realistic goals and make practical plans so you can make the changes you want to make.